sbkirby/imagehub-librarian/README.rst

 Overview
 ========

-Jeff Bass's **imagehub** application is the backbone of this application.
+The **imagehub** application is the backbone of this application.
 It is the "receive and store" part of a distributed computer vision pipeline that is run on multiple computers.
 Multiple Raspberry Pi (and other) computers run **imagenode** to capture images, detect motion, light, temperature values, etc. **Imagenode** then sends event messages and selected images to **imagehub**, which files the events and images for later analysis.
 Typically,